studious-lms/server/README.md

-# Easy LMS Backend Server
+# Studious Backend Server

-This is the backend server for the Easy LMS application.
+This is the backend server for the Studious application.
 It provides a RESTful and real-time API for managing users, classes, assignments, attendance, and more, supporting both HTTP (via tRPC) and WebSocket (via Socket.IO) communication.

 ## Features